 I wasn't sure what to think of this kettle when I first reviewed it.
-Looks: designer.
-Feels: tinny.
-And what's it for anyway?
+What's it for anyway?
 It seemed pointless.

 I find all that nearly impossible to do without the Buono.
 For brewing in other drippers and filtercone holders, Melitta etc. the Buono and some of the technique above will improve results.
 In a Clever Coffee Dripper it is unnecessary.
 YouTube is full of brewing videos, including a few pour-over brew videos of our own!